 8) I have on occasion spoken to the odd editor and their advice is always concentrate on what you do best.
 For me it’s drawing and painting.
 For you it’s your writing skills.
 Don’t try to be editor, art director, designer and writer all rolled into one.
 Unless you have worked in the industry the chances of doing it better is tiny.
 They are not looking for art direction or design skills from you.
 They want excellent wordsmiths.
 That is simply all they care about.
 Also what does it say about you, are you a prima donna and want it like this or nothing?
 What they look for are people who are open, flexible and trust that the publisher actually knows what they are doing.

-9) Despite the above there is one reason when it is essential to send in illustrations along with the story.
+9) Despite the above there is one situation when it is essential to send in illustrations along with the story.
 If you are a ‘professional’ illustrator and a writer then you do need to show that you are the whole package.
 In that scenario you will not need me or any other illustrator as you are more than capable of doing it yourself.
 Though be warned if you are not a trained professional illustrator and just dabble occasionally be prepared that perhaps only one half of your concept may be accepted.
 Even professional illustrators might be told, love your art, love your story, but your writing style does not match your art.
 Odd, but I have heard of that happening.

 Also when you see a book with one name it would be a mistake to think the author hired an illustrator and then bagged a publisher afterwards.
 It is almost always an illustrator that wrote the story in addition to doing all the illustrations.